-MelodicFlow is a MIDI VST for Windows and macOS.
-Use MelodicFlow to create and play stunning basslines, arps, and melodies quickly.
-You will never sound off, as all your input is mapped to the right notes instantly.
+MelodicFlow is a MIDI VST and AU plug-in for Windows and macOS.
+MelodicFlow makes it easy to play and create melodies instantly.
+Even if you don't play the piano or know scales by heart: You will never sound off, as all your input is mapped to fitting notes instantly.

 This is how it works:

-MelodicFlow contains several operation modes that automatically bend your melodies to the right notes.
+The Advanced mode contains several other sub-modes that automatically bend your melodies to the right notes.
 MelodicFlow analyzes the chords that you provide and then creates a selection of fitting notes for you.

-You only need to play on the white notes of the right side of your keyboard (yellow area).
+You only need to play on the white notes on the right side of your keyboard (yellow area).
 Concentrate on the melodic rhythm and MelodicFlow will sort out the rest for you.

 Please take a look at the image below: